oracle/terraform-provider-oci/website/docs/r/golden_gate_connection.html.markdown

 * `bootstrap_servers` - (Applicable when connection_type=KAFKA) (Updatable) Kafka bootstrap.
 Equivalent of bootstrap.servers configuration property in Kafka: list of KafkaBootstrapServer objects specified by host/port.
 Used for establishing the initial connection to the Kafka cluster.
 Example: `"server1.example.com:9092,server2.example.com:9092"`
 	* `host` - (Required when connection_type=KAFKA) (Updatable) The name or address of a host.
 	* `port` - (Applicable when connection_type=KAFKA) (Updatable) The port of an endpoint usually specified for a connection.
-	* `private_ip` - (Applicable when connection_type=KAFKA) (Updatable) Deprecated: this field will be removed in future versions.
-Either specify the private IP in the connectionString or host  field, or make sure the host name is resolvable in the target VCN.

-		The private IP address of the connection's endpoint in the customer's VCN, typically a database endpoint or a big data endpoint (e.g. Kafka bootstrap server).
-In case the privateIp is provided, the subnetId must also be provided.
-In case the privateIp (and the subnetId) is not provided it is assumed the datasource is publicly accessible.
-In case the connection is accessible only privately, the lack of privateIp will result in not being able to access the connection.
 * `catalog` - (Required when connection_type=ICEBERG) (Updatable) The information about a new catalog of given type used in an Iceberg connection.
 	* `branch` - (Required when catalog_type=NESSIE) (Updatable) The active branch of the Nessie catalog from which Iceberg reads and writes table metadata.
 	* `catalog_type` - (Required) (Updatable) The catalog type.
 	* `client_id` - (Required when catalog_type=POLARIS) (Updatable) The OAuth client ID used for authentication.
+	* `client_secret` - (Applicable when catalog_type=POLARIS) (Updatable) Client secret required to connect to Polaris.
-	* `client_secret_secret_id` - (Required when catalog_type=POLARIS) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the password Oracle GoldenGate uses to connect to Snowflake platform.
+	* `client_secret_secret_id` - (Applicable when catalog_type=POLARIS) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the password Oracle GoldenGate uses to connect to Polaris.
 	* `glue_id` - (Required when catalog_type=GLUE) (Updatable) The AWS Glue Catalog ID where Iceberg tables are registered.
 	* `name` - (Required when catalog_type=POLARIS) (Updatable) The catalog name within Polaris where Iceberg tables are registered.
 	* `principal_role` - (Required when catalog_type=POLARIS) (Updatable) The Snowflake role used to access Polaris.
+	* `properties` - (Applicable when catalog_type=REST) (Updatable) The base64 encoded content of the configuration file containing additional properties for the REST catalog.
-	* `properties_secret_id` - (Required when catalog_type=REST) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the content of the configuration file containing additional properties for the REST catalog.
+	* `properties_secret_id` - (Applicable when catalog_type=REST) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the content of the configuration file containing additional properties for the REST catalog.
 See documentation: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm
 	* `uri` - (Required when catalog_type=NESSIE | POLARIS | REST) (Updatable) The URL endpoint for the Polaris API. e.g.: 'https://<your-snowflake-account>.snowflakecomputing.com/polaris/api/catalog'
 * `client_id` - (Required when connection_type=AZURE_DATA_LAKE_STORAGE | DATABRICKS | MICROSOFT_FABRIC) (Updatable) Azure client ID of the application.
 This property is required when 'authenticationType' is set to 'AZURE_ACTIVE_DIRECTORY'. e.g.: 06ecaabf-8b80-4ec8-a0ec-20cbf463703d
 * `client_secret` - (Applicable when connection_type=AZURE_DATA_LAKE_STORAGE | DATABRICKS | MICROSOFT_FABRIC) (Updatable) Azure client secret (aka application password) for authentication.
 This property is required when 'authenticationType' is set to 'AZURE_ACTIVE_DIRECTORY'. e.g.: dO29Q~F5-VwnA.lZdd11xFF_t5NAXCaGwDl9NbT1 Deprecated: This field is deprecated and replaced by "clientSecretSecretId".
 This field will be removed after February 15 2026.